Mineral Point, WI: Dine, Drink and Discover The Most Cornish Town in the USA

 They opened a tiny restaurant, Pendarvis House, to help fund their restoration aspirations.
 Pendarvis is named after an Estate in Cornwall, England.
 It could seat about 20 people by reservation only.
 They served their guests authentic Cornish Pasty that was so large it would feed the table.

 Pendarvis became so popular that it was featured in national publications like National Geographic, Life, and Time Magazine, as well as Duncan Hines’ book Adventures in Good Eating.
 You might find this book fascinating.
-It is about the traveling salesperson Duncan Hines.
+It is about the traveling salesman Duncan Hines.

 During my guided tour, I learned about the origins of the Wisconsin Badgers.
 Most people, including me, will think of the University of Wisconsin Badgers.
 The term originated from the lead miners who had to live in tunnels they dug on the hillside during the winter to provide shelter.